-Question 6.1 Target Audience Please note: New applicants (who have not previously delivered SMBC funded HAF) will be funded for a maximum of 40 places per day.
-What is the overall anticipated number of unique eligible children and young people you expect to reach?
-Please ensure to count each child only once.
-Please provide a breakdown based on your figure above 5-7 Years 8-11 Years 12-16 Years Total Benefits related free school meals (FSM) Education health care plan (EHCP) (SEND) Looked after children and young people (LACE) No recourse to public funding (NRPF) Total

-NRPF applies to non-UK nationals legally residing in the UK, like those on work, student, or family visas, who are not entitled to most social welfare benefits available to UK citizens.
-This includes Child Benefit, Universal Credit, Child Tax Credit, Housing Benefit, and Free School Meals.
-Consequently, British children with parents subject to NRPF are denied entitled benefits.
-Schools are expected to provide vouchers to children in receipt of benefits-related free school meals, and to those who do not receive them but are in the care of the local authorities, have special educational needs, or are subject to NRPF.

 To be completed by ALL providers.
-In Rows A, B, C, and D of Column 2, tell us the number of eligible children expected to attend your provision daily.
+In Rows A, B and C of Column 2, tell us the number of children expected to attend your provision daily.
 Include the number of delivery days in Column 3 (maximum 16) and the total cost in Column 4 against each row.
-LIIIAETIAN Please note that the day rate, including food costs (Column 1), represents the maximum funding offer per eligible child.

-Funding at a fixed daily rate, inclusive of food costs, is available at £25 (per child per day) for children who are eligible for free school meals, looked after children, and those with no recourse to public funds (NRPF).
-The available funding for children with special educational needs and disabilities (SEND) is provided at a daily rate of £35, inclusive of food costs.
+Please note that the day rate, including food costs (Column 1), represents the maximum funding offer per child.
+Funding at a fixed daily rate, inclusive of food costs, is available at £30 (per child per day) for children who are eligible for free school meals, children we care for, universal children and those with no recourse to public funds (NRPF).
+The available funding for children with special educational needs and disabilities (SEND) is provided at a daily rate of £40, inclusive of food costs.
 For providers who have previously delivered SMBC funded HAF, the maximum number of places will be cross-referenced against the previous performance and the number of eligible beneficiaries reached.

-The funding for new applicants (who have not previously delivered SMBC funded HAF) will be capped at 40 places per day.
-For example:

-- 40 x £25 inclusive of food costs per day for children in receipt of benefits-related free school meals, children with no recourse to public funding, and looked after children in education. - 40 x £35 inclusive of food costs per day for children with special educational needs and disabilities (SEND).

-Please ensure:

-- Your figures are achievable, as your Winter grant offer will be contingent upon your actual performance for Summer, and payments will be adjusted accordingly. - The figures in Column 2 correspond with your responses in Section 3, Question 3.4.

-Please complete the HAF Grant Application S24 Finance spreadsheet, specifying how the total cost in Column 4 will be allocated.
+Question The funding for new applicants (who have not previously delivered SMBC funded HAF) will be capped at 40 places per day.
+For example: 6.1 40 x £30 inclusive of food costs per day for children who are eligible for free school meals, children we care for, universal children and those with no recourse to public funds (NRPF).
+40 x £40 inclusive of food costs per day for children with special educational needs and disabilities (SEND).
+Please ensure: Your figures are achievable, as your Winter grant offer will be contingent upon your actual performance for Summer, and payments will be adjusted accordingly.
+The figures in Column 2 correspond with your responses in Section 3, Questions 3.4 NRPF (No Recourse to Public Funds) applies to non-UK nationals legally residing in the UK- such as those on work, student, or family visas-who are ineligible for most welfare benefits, including Child Benefit, Universal Credit, Child Tax Credit, Housing Benefit, and Free School Meals.
+As a result, British children with parents under NRPF are often denied access to these entitlements.
+Schools are expected to provide vouchers to children eligible for benefits-related Free School Meals, those with special educational needs and disabilities (SEND), children affected by NRPF, and children we care for.

-SECTION 7: HAF 24 WINTER DELIVERY EXPRESSION OF INTEREST
+SECTION 7: HAF 25 WINTER DELIVERY EXPRESSION OF INTEREST